Alliance Virtual Offices

 9. Acknowledge that this is the main Agreement between the Company and Alliance.
 The terms defined in this Agreement shall override any terms defined in any other agreement between Alliance and the Company.

-10. Pay a referral fee to Alliance for office referrals provided by Alliance that result in an executed office lease or service agreement office.
+10. Pay a referral fee to Alliance for office referrals provided by Alliance that result in an executed office lease or service agreement.
 The referral fee amount is ten percent (10%) of the base annual office service agreement (and/or any renewals thereof, up to a maximum of 12 full months) for all office service agreements executed by the Company.
 In addition, a referral fee will be paid by the Company on any and all expansion offices taken by the referred client as a result of the initially signed office service agreement during the initial 12-month period.

 11. Provide Alliance with 90 days written notice in the event a Location is pending closure, must pause or modify services, or any other Company-wide change that may impact or affect Alliance, the Client, or the Services.
 Notwithstanding the foregoing, the Company also agrees to notify Alliance in the event of any Company staff member changes, point of contact changes, as well as any changes related to Company ownership.
 In the event that the Company does not provide Alliance with 90 days written notice before the cessation of services, the Company will be subject to a termination penalty equal to 3 months of service revenue due to the Company, payable immediately to Alliance.